(Click the character infographic to download.)

 So what happens when he doesn't reach these goals?
 Total disaster.

 Willy is a rather insecure guy.
 He tries to make himself feel better by lying to himself and his family.
 In his world of delusion, Willy is a hugely successful salesman.
 He disguises his profound anxiety and self-doubt with extreme arrogance.
 Periodically unable to maintain this image of strength, Willy despairs and pleads with successful people around him for guidance and support.
-Despite his efforts, it becomes clear that Willy Loman is not popular, well liked, or even good at his job.
-In fact, he was never was.
+Despite his efforts, it becomes clear that Willy Loman is not popular, well-liked, or even good at his job.
+In fact, he never was.
 In all likelihood, he never will be.
 Now an older man, Willy can no longer drive competently, pay his bills, or sell anything.

-Despite Willy's evident failure to meet his (poorly chosen) life goals, he clings to a fierce belief in the American Dream and the promise that anyone attractive and well liked can make it big.
+Despite Willy's evident failure to meet his (poorly chosen) life goals, he clings to a fierce belief in the American Dream and the promise that anyone attractive and well-liked can make it big.
 He has deceived himself his entire life and tries to live vicariously through his unwilling son, Biff.
 But Biff uncovers Willy's lies when he finds out that Willy has been cheating on Linda.
 Choosing to alienate his son rather than face reality, and tormented by his failures, Willy spirals downward.

 So let's talk about all these flashbacks.
 Part of this "downward spiral" we keep talking about has to do with Willy losing a grip on reality and on time.
 Because his life, by his standards, sucks, Willy escapes into the past and also conveniently gives us, the reader or audience, the background information we need.
-"Escape" becomes Willy's middle name – not unlike his own father, who abandoned him and his brother when they were young.
+"Escape" becomes Willy's middle name—not unlike his own father, who abandoned him and his brother when they were young.

 All this escape business brings us to Willy's mistress.
 "The woman" gives Willy everything he needs: an alternate world and an ego-boost.
 Miller makes sure we are able to understand these reasons for why Willy has the affair.
 If we, the reader/audience, hated Willy for being a cheating jerk, we wouldn't be so upset at his death.
 But we don't hate Willy.
 We don't even call him a cheater.
 Why?
 Because we understand the psychology behind his affair.
 He is simply trying to escape.

-Which brings us, right along schedule, to the end of the play.
+Which brings us, right on schedule, to the end of the play.
 As we all know, Willy kills himself.
 But why?
 Well, he was clearly still harboring misguided hopes about success for Biff.
 It seems Willy would rather kill himself than accept the fact that really, honestly, all his son wants is some shirtless sweaty time in Midwestern haystacks.